DLV111/TheAnimalFarmAutomation/README.md

 This will create the template file in /tmp/my_config.ini - As mentioned if you already use the drip wallet, it should just add in the piggybank sections

+Note: You will only modify paths to the left of the ``:`` like /tmp, $PWD (which is a short cut to my current directory in linux).
+Everything to the right is inside the container so don't change!

 ``` bash
 $ docker run --rm -ti -v /tmp/:/config/ -v "$PWD":/usr/src/myapp dlv111/crypto-web3:latest python piggybank.py -n /config/my_config.ini
 2022-07-07 11:33:48,231: Feeding pigs automation v0.7 Started!